 Oregon City's 2013 Transportation System Plan (TSP) determined that the Highway 213 (OR213) corridor from Redland Road to Molalla Avenue (including the intersection of Beavercreek Road) will exceed the current mobility target in 2035, resulting in more congestion than is allowed.
-The OR213 intersection with Molalla Avenue is anticipated to meet the target; however, Beavercreek Road and Redland Road are not anticipated to meet the target.
+The OR213 intersections with Molalla Avenue and Redland Road are anticipated to meet the target; however, Beavercreek Road is not anticipated to meet the target.